 My kiddos are so excited about this weekend.
 Halloween is our favorite, and with it being on a Saturday this year, there’s plenty of celebrations.
-Plus, there’s the treats!
+Plus, there are the treats!

 We are reviewing the rules of Halloween so we can be assured of a safe celebration.
 Anita Juvvadi, MD, a Stanford Children’s Health pediatrician with Juvvadi Pediatrics in Mountain View, offers some helpful reminders for parents when their ghosts and goblins head out on Halloween this Saturday night.